colarusso/docx_webmerge/README.md

 After that, the service will return a .docx document populated with your JSON data.

-Note: if you're a non-profit and would like me to add your website to the whitelist for the example service available at [http://colarusso.pythonanywhere.com/](http://colarusso.pythonanywhere.com/), let me know.
-As long as you aren't expecting wicked crazy volume, I'd be happy to let you use that service.
+Note: if you're a non-profit and would like me to add your website to the whitelist for the example service available at [http://colarusso.pythonanywhere.com/](http://colarusso.pythonanywhere.com/) (the app behind the [live example](http://www.qnamarkup.org/docxmerge/) linked above), let me know.
+As long as you aren't expecting wicked crazy volume, I'll probably just add you to the list.